 TikTok's algorithm

 Short-form, high-emotion content spreads faster than any previous platform.
-NDtok had built a huge audience ready to amplify.
+TikTok had built a huge neurodivergent audience ready to amplify.

 The 'Total [X] Death' meme format